danielrosehill/Open-Source-Audio-Multimodals/models.md

 **For maximum capability:**
 - Voxtral (24B) for frontier performance
-- Phi-4-Multimodal-Instruct offers strong performance with reasonable resource requirements
+- Step-Audio-R1 (33B) for advanced reasoning tasks

 **For real-time voice agents:**
 - Ultravox optimized for low latency (~150ms TTFT)

+**For audio reasoning:**
+- Step-Audio-R1 with Chain-of-Thought capabilities

 **For Mistral ecosystem integration:**
 - Voxtral provides native compatibility with Mistral tooling